Physically Interpretable World Models via Weakly Supervised Representation Learning: Discussion and Future Work

-While our framework is effective, future work should focus on scaling its representational capacity and enhancing its use of supervision.
-For complex, open-world scenarios like autonomous driving, our approach could be extended from predicting simple state vectors to building structured world representations, such as dynamic 3D occupancy grids, where physical priors can be applied to multiple agents.
+\paragraph{Long-term dependencies.} \looseness=-1 Our experiments focused on Markovian dynamical systems, where transitions depend only on the most recent latent state and action.
+This setting aligns with the majority of prior work on world models and enables a clean evaluation.
+Extending PIWM to non-Markovian or delayed-effect systems, where temporal dependencies span multiple steps, is an interesting direction for future research.
+Evaluating such scenarios would require augmenting the dynamics model with additional memory mechanisms or explicitly modeling higher-order temporal dependencies.
 Furthermore, the rich temporal nature of weak supervision signals is currently underutilized.
 Future methods could process sequences of noisy supervisory signals using filtering or sequence modeling techniques to produce a more refined, temporally coherent learning target, thereby improving the model's robustness and accuracy.

-Also, the experiments in this work focus on Markovian dynamical systems, where transitions depend only on the most recent latent state and action.
-This setting aligns with the majority of prior work on world models and enables a clean evaluation of the proposed physically interpretable latent dynamics.
-Extending PIWM to non-Markovian or delayed-effect systems, where temporal dependencies span multiple steps, represents an interesting direction for future research.
-Evaluating such scenarios would require augmenting the dynamics model with additional memory mechanisms or explicitly modeling higher-order temporal dependencies.
+\paragraph{Open-world systems.} \looseness=-1 While CartPole and Lunar Lander provide controlled benchmarks, DonkeyCar represents a real robotic platform with visual sensing, approximate physical modeling, and closed-loop control.
+Scaling PIWM to open-world CPS scenarios, such as multi-agent driving environments with richer state spaces, constitutes an important direction for future work.
+While our framework is effective, future work should also focus on scaling its representational capacity and enhancing its use of supervision.
+For complex, open-world scenarios like autonomous driving, our approach could be extended from predicting simple state vectors to building structured world representations, such as dynamic 3D occupancy grids, where physical priors can be applied to multiple agents.